 Prisoner and pro se cases represent a large portion of the civil delay in this district.
 The addition of the pro se law clerk to the Clerk's Office staff to review and screen theses cases is having some impact on the disposal rate of some of these matters at an early stage in the proceedings.
 Unfortunately, however, prisoner and pro se cases consume a large amount of judicial attention, as the pleadings and other papers are not in the customary style or format.
 Judges and their staffs are tested by the unconventional demands of litigants, some of whom may be in custody and generally unresponsive to and unfamiliar with the usual manner in which the court operates.
-Prisoner cases require significant attention, because staff must sift through large quantities of oftentimes illegible and incoherent filings to reach the merits of the documents.
+Prisoner cases require significant attention, because staff must sift through large quantities of oftentimes illegible and incoherent fillings to reach the merits of the documents.
+Moreover, the handling of these cases is affected by the budgetary constraints of the Commonwealth of Massachusetts.
+The Massachusetts Department of Corrections legal department generally has been understaffed and underfunded.